bregman-arie/devops-exercises/README.md

 ###### S3 - beginner questions

 - Explain what is S3 and what is it used for
 - What is a bucket?
 - True or False? a bucket name must be globally unique
 - What objects in S3 consists of?
   - Another way to ask it: explain key, value, version id and metadata in context of objects
 - Explain data consistency

+###### CloudFront

+- Explain what is CloudFront and what is it used for
+- Explain the following
+  - Origin
+  - Edge location
+  - Distribution
+- What delivery methods available for the user with CDN?
+- True or False? object are cached for the life of TTL

 ## Network